Acquacotta

+Etymology

+In Italian, the word acquacotta means 'cooked water'.

 History

-Acquacotta is a simple traditional dish originating in the coastal region of Italy known as Maremma, which spans the southern half of Tuscany's coast and runs into northern Lazio.
-The word "acquacotta" means "cooked water" in the Italian language.
-It was originally a peasant food, and has been described as an ancient dish, the recipe of which was derived in part by people who lived in the Tuscan forest working as colliers (charcoal makers), who were typically very poor, being "traditionally among the poorest of people".
+Acquacotta is a traditional dish originating in Maremma, a coastal region of Italy which spans the southern half of Tuscany's coast and runs into northern Lazio.
+It was originally a peasant food, and has been described as an ancient dish, the recipe of which was derived in part by people who lived in the Tuscan forest working as colliers (charcoal burners), who were typically very poor, being "traditionally among the poorest of people".
 It was also prepared and consumed by farmers and shepherds in the Maremma area.
 Historically, the soup was sometimes served as an antipasto dish, the first course in an Italian meal.
 It remains a popular dish in Maremma and throughout Italy.

 Acquacotta was invented in part as a means to make stale, hardened bread edible.
 People that worked away from home for significant periods of time, such as woodcutters and shepherds, would bring bread and other foods with them (such as pancetta and salt cod) to hold them over.
 Acquacotta was prepared and used to marinate the stale bread, thus softening it.

-A legend about acquacotta exists in relation to the concept of stone soup, which is generally based upon a premise of a poor traveler who arrived at a village having only a stone, but convinced the villagers to add ingredients to his stone soup, creating acquacotta; variations of the legend exist.
+A legend about acquacotta exists in relation to the concept of Stone Soup, which is generally based upon a premise of a poor traveler who arrived at a village having only a stone, but convinced the villagers to add ingredients to his stone soup, creating acquacotta; variations of the legend exist.

-Ingredients
+Historical ingredients

-Historically, acquacotta's primary ingredients were water, stale bread, onion, tomato and olive oil, along with various vegetables and leftover foods that may have been available.
+Historically, acquacotta's primary ingredients were water, stale bread, onion, tomato, and olive oil, along with various vegetables and leftover foods that may have been available.
 In the earlier 1800s, some preparations used agresto, a juice derived from half-ripened grapes, in place of tomatoes, which were not a common food in Italy prior to "the latter decades of the nineteenth century".

 In contemporary times

-Contemporary preparations of acquacotta may use stale, fresh, or toasted bread, and can include additional ingredients such as vegetable broth, eggs, cheeses such as Parmigiano-Reggiano and pecorino Toscano, celery, garlic, basil, beans such as cannellini beans, cabbage, kale, lemon juice, salt, pepper, potatoes and others.
-Some versions may use edible mushrooms such as porcini, wild herbs, and leaf vegetables and greens such as arugula, endive, mint, chard, chicory, dandelion greens, watercress, valerian and others.
+Contemporary preparations of acquacotta may use stale, fresh, or toasted bread, and can include additional ingredients such as vegetable broth, eggs, cheeses such as Parmesan and pecorino toscano, celery, garlic, basil, beans such as cannellini beans, cabbage, kale, lemon juice, salt, pepper, potatoes, and others.
+Some versions may use edible mushrooms such as porcini, wild herbs, and leaf vegetables and greens such as arugula, endive, mint, chard, chicory, dandelion greens, watercress, valerian, and others.
 As the greens boil down, they contribute to the broth's flavor.
 The dish may be topped with a poached egg.
 Contemporary versions may be prepared in advance from a few hours to a day, stored in a cold place or refrigerated, and then reheated prior to serving.
 It can also be preserved by freezing.